-- (1) Amounts included in this column for 2010 reflect bonuses earned pursuant to CVR Energy's discretionary bonus plan for performance during 2010.
-CVR Energy's discretionary bonus plan was replaced by the PIP in March 2011. - Amounts in this column for 2012 include the following amounts, in each case, computed in accordance with FASB ASC Topic 718: (a) the aggregate grant date fair value of restricted stock (for Mr. Pici) and restricted stock unit awards (for Mr. Lipinski, Ms. Ball and Messrs.
+(1) Amounts included in this column for 2010 reflect bonuses earned pursuant to CVR Energy's discretionary bonus plan for performance during 2010.
+CVR Energy's discretionary bonus plan was replaced by the PIP in March 2011.

+(2) Amounts in this column for 2012 include the following amounts, in each case, computed in accordance with FASB ASC Topic 718: (a) the aggregate grant date fair value of restricted stock (for Mr. Pici) and restricted stock unit awards (for Mr. Lipinski, Ms. Ball and Messrs.
 Riemann, Gross and Haugen) granted during 2012 pursuant to the LTIP; and (b) the aggregate value of the modification of restricted stock awards granted under the LTIP that were outstanding on May 4, 2012 in accordance with the Transaction Agreement, as described above in the Compensation Discussion and Analysis section regarding Equity Incentive Awards.
-Of the amounts set forth for the named executive officers in this column for 2012, amounts attributable to the modification of restricted stock awards granted under the LTIP are as follows: Mr. Lipinski -\$8,589,154; Ms. Ball \$576,374; Mr. Pici \$352,113; Mr. Morgan \$1,628,885; Mr. Riemann -\$2,627,805; Mr. Gross \$2,123,344; and Mr. Haugen \$723,316.
+Of the amounts set forth for the named executive officers in this column for 2012, amounts attributable to the modification of restricted stock awards granted under the LTIP are as follows: Mr. Lipinski - \$8,589,154; Ms. Ball - \$576,374; Mr. Pici - \$352,113; Mr. Morgan - \$1,628,885; Mr. Riemann - \$2,627,805; Mr. Gross - \$2,123,344; and Mr. Haugen - \$723,316.
 Assumptions relied upon in such valuation are set forth in footnote 5 to our 2012 audited financial statements set forth in the Annual Report filed on March 14, 2013.
 Amounts in this column for 2010 and 2011 reflect the aggregate grant date fair value of restricted stock granted to the named executive officers during those years pursuant to the LTIP, computed in accordance with FASB ASC Topic 718.
-Assumptions relied upon in such valuation for 2010 and 2011 are set forth in footnote 2 to our 2011 audited financial statements set forth in the Annual Report filed on
+Assumptions relied upon in such valuation for 2010 and 2011 are set forth in footnote 2 to our 2011 audited financial statements set forth in the Annual Report filed on February 29, 2012 and our 2011 audited financial statements set forth in the Annual Report filed on